mpat8121/portfolio/content/blog/how-to-make-money-as-a-developer.md

 ### Run a Youtube Channel

-A YouTube channel is a slow burn income source, similar to blogging.
+A [YouTube](https://www.youtube.com) channel is a slow burn income source, similar to blogging.
 It will take lots of content over a sustained period of time before you start seeing any real income being generated.

 Creating your own channel and putting up videos is simple enough, but you need to get 1000's of subscribers before YouTube allows you to monetise your channel, and even then, the income you can generate is always predicated by the number of views your video (ads) gets.

 This is why you need to build a huge audience over a long time and continually feed that audience with new content.
 The channels with huge subscriber bases make pretty good money so it is worth the time and effort in the long run.

+The channels with millions of subscribers are the ones that make a good, living wage directly from their channel.

 ### Host a Podcast